Housing and Residence Life

 The Global Programs Office provides information and services for Daemen students desiring to study abroad, as well as international students who have chosen Daemen for their undergraduate and/or graduate education.

-The Daemen College Library
+The Daemen University Library

 Research librarians are available to consult with students and faculty to find the information resources they need, as well as provide classroom and one-on-one research assistance.